 - A fixed time frame.
 (In our experience this needs to be at least 30 days and no longer than 90 days.)

 - An achievable goal that every participant can reach.
 The scores can be tracked by the Leaderboard on Clearview Social.
 This can be accessed by all users.

 - A real prize (not just bragging rights).
 Some firms use gift cards, iPads, or even cash.
 One firm gave a set of steak knives for third prize.
 Be creative, be fun, make it interesting.

 One of the biggest complaints we get about contests is that after the leaders emerge, everyone stuck in the back of the pack gives up.
 To prevent this from happening you have a few different options.
 Here are some of our favorite types of contests that are fun for everyone:

 - The raffle.
 Everybody that shares at least twice in the first month is entered to win a $250 gift card.
 This way everybody can win, and the power users are not at an advantage.

 - Everybody Gets an A. In this contest, which should more accurately be referred to as an incentive program, everybody that shares a certain number of times (2-5 times in a month) wins a $15 gift card.
 Not as exciting, but everybody has an incentive to log on and get going.

 - The Group Bonus.
 One of our all-time favorites.
 This incentive was once used to get a team of 35 radiologists to all write on the offices' blog.
 100% of them wrote articles because for anybody to get the group bonus, everybody had to participate.
-I haven't seen other companies try this one yet, but I think it could work.
+We haven't seen other companies try this one yet, but we think it could work.

 - Office against Office.
 Put each office in their own Group on Clearview Social and then whichever Group has the highest percentage of professionals participating in sharing wins a fabulous lunch or maybe just a pizza party.
 This one is fun because it is a prize that everybody in the office can work toward.